Guidance officers

 Support offered by guidance officers includes providing advice and counselling on educational, behavioural, vocational, personal, social, family, and mental health and wellbeing issues.

-Guidance officers employed through the Student Wellbeing Package provide wellbeing support and counselling to students with mild to moderate mental health concerns, focusing on prevention and early intervention.
+Guidance officers employed through the wellbeing workforce provide wellbeing support and counselling to students with mild to moderate mental health concerns, focusing on prevention and early intervention.
 They can provide individual and small group support for a range of mental health and wellbeing issues.
 They also work as part of the school team to develop strategies to support students with mental health concerns.

 Psychologists